 Lulu (age two) was learning the art of waiting your turn and was very excited.
 She was also a great cheerleader.

-Back before we had kids, my husband and I went on a Valentine’s Day date night to Atomic/Action Duckpin Bowling in Fountain Square.
+We’re always looking for fun things to do indoors with our kids.
+Back before we had kids, my husband and I went on a Valentine’s Day date night to Atomic Bowl/Action Duckpin Bowling in Fountain Square in the Fountain Square Theatre building.
 It was my first time because, for some reason, Duckpin Bowling seems to be an Indiana thing.
 Since then, I’ve returned for my friend Katie’s bridal shower and we took our firstborn when she was about two years old.

 Indianapolis Duckpin Bowling

 Our youngest daughter just turned three and her favorite activity in the whole world is bowling.
-We typically bowl at Main Event, but for her family birthday party, we decided to introduce her to Duckpin Bowling.
+We typically go bowling during the summer for Kids Bowl Free, but for her family birthday party, we decided to introduce her to Atomic Duckpin Bowling.

 Reservations at Fountain Square Duckpin Bowling